orbitmines/archive/projects/Project - Research towards Designs (2024).md

 - Audio ; basically like [[Project - (Hypergraphic) Version Control System through Rays (2024)]] ; 'easy-rediscoverability/seperability in a certain way if not in the obvious seperation case.'
 	- separate audio sources so disentanglement/referencing is easier ; basically separating the superposed things ; generalize

+---

+# UNPROCESSED
+*Tread carefully, confusion abound*

+---

+- [ ] Holotile floor, and things like it, more future-oriented search